dapplion/annotated-spec/phase0/beacon-chain.md

 <!-- NOTES-BEGIN -->

+**get_matching_source_attestations**

+When [processing attestations](#Attestations), we already only accept attestations that have the correct Casper FFG source checkpoint (specifically, the most recent justified checkpoint that the chain knows about).
+The goal of this function is to get all attestations that have a correct Casper FFG source.
+Hence, it can safely just return all the `PendingAttestation`s for the desired epoch (current or previous).

+**get_matching_target_attestations**

+Returns the subset of `PendingAttestation`s that have the correct Casper FFG target (ie. the checkpoint that is part of the current chain).

+**get_matching_head_attestations**

+Returns the subset of `PendingAttestation`s that have the correct head (ie. they voted for a head that ended up being the head of the chain).

+**get_unslashed_attesting_indices**

+Gets the list of attesting indices from a set of attestations, filtering out the indices that have been slashed.
+The idea here is that if you get slashed, you are still "technically" part of the validator set (see the [note on the validator life cycle](#lifecycle) for reasoning why), but your attestations do not get counted.

+**get_attesting_balance**

 Gets the total attesting balance (excluding slashed validators) from a list of attestations.

 In the functions below, we'll see a pattern.
 There are four main properties of an attestation that eth2 is concerned with, both for internal recordkeeping, and for reward/penalty accounting: